Models of Intervention

 Pharmacotherapy refers to the treatment of substance use disorders by using specific medications such as Suboxone, methadone, or Antabuse.
 The specific type of medication used depends on the type of drug the individual is attempting to stop using.
 For the most part, pharmacotherapy is used as an adjunct form of treatment; it is not a standalone treatment.

 There are several different forms of pharmacotherapy that vary depending on the type of drug that the person is addicted to and the need to control withdrawal symptoms.
 Drugs like Suboxone and methadone are used to assist individuals with negotiating through the potential severe withdrawal symptoms and cravings that often come with stopping use of opiate drugs.
 Drugs like Antabuse and naloxone are designed to trigger specific averse reactions when an individual takes a specific type of drug.
 Antabuse makes people violently ill if they drink alcohol; naloxone triggers severe opioid withdrawal effects if people take a narcotic drug.
-Similar types of therapy are used for nicotine addiction and several other drugs of abuse.
+Similar types of therapy are used for nicotine addiction and several other drugs of misuse.

 Most of these medications need to be taken under the supervision of a physician and cannot be purchased legally without a prescription.
 Some of them, like Suboxone, also have the potential for milder physical dependence and need to be discontinued gradually under the physician’s supervision.
 In general, these types of drugs are successful in accomplishing their purpose, assisting an individual in engaging in a recovery program while not using the drug of choice; however, compliance can also be an issue.
 For instance, users of Antabuse can simply stop using the medication and 48 hours later drink alcohol without serious ill effects.